An Insider’s Guide to Fishing the North Carolina Coast

 Coastal Sounds and Waterways

-The Intracoastal Waterway and all the creeks that connect to it, plus the sounds – Pamlico, Albemarle, Core, Bogue, Stump and more – that lie between barrier islands and the mainland are rich with sea life.
+The Intracoastal Waterway and all the creeks that connect to it, plus the sounds – Pamlico, Albemarle, Core, Bogue, Stump and more – that lie between the barrier islands and the mainland are rich with sea life.
 Fishing on the sounds is as scenic and calming as it is exciting: It’s perfect for crab pots or crabbing from a dock, and it’s ideal for things like flounder jigging.

 Rivers